odoo/documentation/content/applications/finance/fiscal_localizations/indonesia.rst

 Correct an invoice that has been posted and downloaded: Replace Invoice feature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Cancel the original wrong invoice in Odoo.
-For instance, we will change the Kode Transakski from 01
+For instance, we will change the Kode Transakski from
-   to 03 for the INV/2020/0001.
+   01 to 03 for the INV/2020/0001.
 #.
-Create a new invoice and set the canceled invoice in the *Replace Invoice* field.
+Create a new invoice and set the cancelled invoice in the *Replace Invoice* field.
 In this field,
    we can only select invoices in *Cancel* state from the same customer.
 #.
-As you validate, Odoo will automatically use the same e-Faktur serial number as the canceled and
+As you validate, Odoo will automatically use the same e-Faktur serial number as the cancelled and
    replaced invoice replacing the third digit of the original serial number with *1* (as requested
    to upload a replacement invoice in the e-Faktur app).

 .. image:: indonesia/indonesia-replace-invoice.png
    :align: center

 .. _localization_indonesia/reset_e-faktur: